anthonyhu/anthonyhu.github.io/_posts/2019-12-07-python-environment.md

 - torchvision=0.4.2
 - cudatoolkit=10.0
 - numpy=1.17.4
-- pillow=6.2.1
 - pip=19.3.1
-- pyyaml=5.1.2
 # Packages installed with pip
 - pip:
     - flake8==3.7.9
     - tensorboardx==1.9
 ```

 That's it.
-Whenever we want to share our code with others, we simply point them to your github repository and
+Whenever we want to share our code with others, we simply point them to the github repository and
 they'll be able to generate the same python environment to run our model.

+Also, [autoenv](https://github.com/inishchith/autoenv) is a handy tool to automatically activate the conda environment
+whenever we navigate to the project folder.